 SWTC programs were developed to address the needs of the marketplace, a factor that has directly contributed to the excellent employment rate of its graduates.

 In April 1999, SWTC's Governing Board, in co-operation with the three school divisions, announced that the Centre's name would change to Winnipeg Technical College (WTC).
 With the addition of a brand new campus and newly renovated main campus, WTC boasted three modern well-equipped locations, offering training in Health Care and Human Services, Information and Business Technology, and Skilled Trades and Technology.

-Under legislation enacted on June 12, 2014, WTC became the Manitoba Institute of Trades and Technology (MITT), a stand-alone hybrid institution continuing to provide both secondary and post-secondary skills training.
+Under legislation enacted on June 12, 2014, WTC became the Manitoba Institute of Trades & Technology (MITT), a stand-alone hybrid institution continuing to provide both secondary and post-secondary skills training.
 Under the Manitoba Institute of Trades and Technology Act, MITT's mandate is:

 - To provide high school and post-secondary education and training activities in the fields of technology, vocational training and adult education.